adarwoo/modbus_relay/README.md

 A python scripts is used to generates the final source for the modbus functions.

+> [!TIP]
-> [^TIPS]: This project could be reused for other Modbus devices.
+> This project could be reused for other Modbus devices.
 A modbus interface generator is provided that makes adding modbus commands simple.

 ## Application software
 The application software is written in C++23 as it uses meta programming, constant expressions and concepts for efficient code.<br/>